+The Fields Medal recognizes outstanding mathematical achievement.
+The Nevanlinna Prize honors distinguished achievements in mathematical aspects of information science.
 The Gauss Prize is awarded for outstanding mathematical contributions that have found significant applications outside of mathematics.
 The Chern Medal honors an individual whose lifelong achievements in the field of mathematics warrant the highest level of recognition.
-For the Fields

-Medals (often referred to as the Nobel Prize of mathematics) and the Nevanlinna Prize a special age rule applies according to which a candidate's fortieth birthday must not occur before January 1st of the year of the Congress at which these prizes are awarded.
+For the Fields Medals (often referred to as the Nobel Prize of mathematics) and the Nevanlinna Prize a special age rule applies according to which a candidate's fortieth birthday must not occur before January 1st of the year of the Congress at which these prizes are awarded.
 For further information, see www.mathunion.org/general/prizes.

 IMU also strongly supports the Abel Prize and nominates members of the Prize Committee.
-It plays a similar role with respect to the Ramanujan Prize for young mathematicians working in developing countries which is funded by the Niels Henrik Abel Memorial Fund and awarded by the International Centre for Theoretical Physics (ICTP) in Trieste.
+It plays a similar role with respect to the Ramanujan Prize for young mathematicians working in developing countries, which is funded by the Niels Henrik Abel Memorial Fund and awarded by the International Centre for Theoretical Physics (ICTP) in Trieste, Italy.